-A. Your email address is typically your first initial, middle initial, and your last name, but not always To get your email address username and password simply go to http://password.utica.edu.
+A. Your email address is typically your first initial, middle initial, and your last name, but not always.
+To get your email address username and password simply go to http://password.utica.edu.
 Follow the instructions on that page to obtain all your account information.

 Q. I already have an email address I use everyday, why should I use my UC email too?

 A. You need to check your UC email because your professors as well as campus offices, like Student Financial Services, will send important information to that email.
 Notices about campus events and activities will also get sent to you over email.
-Emails sent from your UC email to other UC email addresses will not get marked as spam; so you can be sure that your instructor or advisor receives your email.
+Messages sent from your UC email to other UC email addresses will not get marked as spam; so you can be sure that your instructor or advisor receives your email.

 Q. How do I use the UC Computer Labs?

 A. To use the computer labs you must login to each computer.
 This is the same as your login to email.
-More information about the computer labs is available on the computer lab page.

 Q. What do I do if I ever forget the password for my campus accounts?